An exceptionally valuable way to ensure that your UCAS personal statement is written perfectly is to use a template.

 - UCAS will only allow you to upload to the 4000-character limit before cutting your personal statement off.
 To be on the safe side, always check that your entire document has been accepted.

 - Although your personal statement is divided into sections, you will not be able to upload it in that format, as the line limit is 47.
-Don’t be afraid to condense your document by removing line breaks – admissions teams are used to reading personal statements with few, if any line breaks.
+Don’t be afraid to condense your document by removing line breaks – admissions teams are used to reading personal statements with few, if any, line breaks.

-- Do not include your name, personal details or qualifications, as these are dealt with elsewhere in your application, and will only take up valuable space in your personal statement.
+- Do not include your name, personal details or qualifications, as these are dealt with elsewhere in your application and will only take up valuable space in your personal statement.

 - Try to avoid non-standard characters or special in your personal statement.
 If this is unavoidable, UCAS will create a second version of your document when you upload it, replacing these special characters with alternatives.
 This is done so that your statement can be read by all types of software and devices.
-You will be able to double check what UCAS generates, and it is important that you do this before you submit.
+You will be able to double-check what UCAS generates, and it is important that you do this before you submit.

-- You must not copy contents of personal statements from other sources or ask someone else to write your personal statement from scratch.
+- You must not copy the contents of personal statements from other sources or ask someone else to write your personal statement from scratch.
 UCAS uses sophisticated software to track and penalise plagiarism.

 Quick UCAS Personal Statement Questions

 If you’ve read the checklist above and still have some questions about UCAS personal statements, then the chances are you’ll find the answers here: